Candle Care + Safety

 - Burning your candle for longer than 4 hours at a time can cause your candles’ flame to become too large and cause an excessive build up of soot.

 - Not trimming your wick after each use can cause the wick to “mushroom”.
-This can cause the wick to flicker excessively and lead to soot building up as well
+This can cause the wick to flicker excessively and lead to soot building up as well.
+It can also cause your candle to burn faster, and nobody wants that!

 - If your candle jar starts to show soot around the rim of the jar, use a damp cloth to wipe it off.
 Also ensure the candle wick has been trimmed to ¼” and that there are no foreign objects in the wax pool.